Semiotics: Arts and media

-In the study of advertising, semioticians examine the use of linguistic and non-linguistic codes to target consumers.
+In the study of advertising, semioticians examine the use of linguistic and nonlinguistic codes to target consumers.

 Semiotics has diverse applications in the analysis of art and other media, ranging from film and music to advertising and video games.
 The field of media semiotics studies how meaning is produced, interpreted, and shared in media, such as newspapers, radio, television, and the internet.
 Understood in the widest sense, it encompasses all channels of everyday communication, including shop signs and posters.

 In the visual arts, semioticians examine how meaning is created through aspects such as color, shape, texture, composition, and perspective.
 For example, colors can express different moods, emotions, and atmospheres, such as warm and soft colors in contrast to cold and harsh ones.
 Colors can also have culture-specific symbolic meanings, such as pink signifying femininity.
 Semioticians are further interested in the representational dimension of images, studying how they may act as icons that represent their motive through similarity.
 In photography, images may additionally function as indexical signs because of the causal connection between the depicted object and the photograph.

 Musical semiotics studies music as a meaning-making process involving signifiers and signifieds.
 There is substantial disagreement about the extent to which music is a semiotic activity.
 Some theoretical attempts treat sounds as individual signs and compositions as compound signs or messages, while others argue that sounds and compositions signify nothing beyond themselves.
 Another research approach investigates the cultural significance of music, for example, how musical styles, like heavy metal, reggae, and classical music, are associated with different subcultures and lifestyles.

 Film semiotics analyzes films as sign activities, exploring how visual and auditory codes interact.
 Some theorists compare films to language, arguing that individual shots act as words and that montages, which combine several shots, correspond to sentences.
 A key difference to many other forms of language is that film involves asymmetrical communication since there is usually no direct way for spectators to respond to messages.
-The semiotics of architecture, another field, examines how buildings communicate meaning, including their practical functions, historical heritage, and social significance.
+The semiotics of architecture, another field, examines how buildings communicate meaning, including their practical functions, symbolic associations, and aesthetic dimensions.

 The semiotics of advertising studies how advertisements use and combine signs to influence consumers.
-Advertisements typically combine linguistic and non-linguistic codes.
-For instance, print ads typically use language for the brand name and verbal commentary, while visual elements convey non-verbal messages to the target audience.
+Advertisements typically combine linguistic and nonlinguistic codes.
+For instance, print ads typically use language for the brand name and verbal commentary, while visual elements convey nonverbal messages to the target audience.
 In many cases, the core message, related to the economic reality of selling a product, is not stated explicitly.
 Instead, an indirect message is used to make the product appealing.

 Computer games integrate elements from many other media and combine them with an interactive dimension.
 They include diverse sign elements, for example, to explain how to interact with the virtual world, set goals, provide feedback, and establish a narrative.